kamazeuci/kodi-movie-preparer/README.md

     * Tetris_2010_by_super_duper_and_his_4_boys ===> Tetris (2010)

  And that's it.
 Pretty simple, no?
 But as it turns out it solves most the mess in movie folders.

+ ### What this script does not do

+ Please notice that this script renames ONLY directories, and not any files.
+So, it has to be run from the root directory where you store your movie collection, and assumes that each directory is a movie.

+This script DOES NOT add a year to a directory that does not already have a year.
+For that, you could try [FileBot](http://www.filebot.net), [MediaElch](http://www.kvibes.de/mediaelch) or [tinyMediaManager](http://www.tinymediamanager.org).  at